guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization-Legacy/README.md

 Please refer to [this repository](https://github.com/guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization) for the main content.

-## Building the plugin
+## Creating the plugin zip file

 Simply add the plugin directory inside a kibana folder and zip the file.
+Do not include the `kibana/target` directory.
 The zip structure is

 ```
 my-plugin_7.6.0.zip